 - Rest can be just as therapeutic as activity

-- Motivation matters more than metrics
+- Motivation (the “why”) matters more than metrics

 Healing often involves disentangling movement from rules, numbers, and moral judgments.
 This may mean taking breaks from structured exercise, redefining what movement looks like, or relearning how to listen to the body’s cues for hunger, fatigue, and recovery.